paulkassab/learning-game-dev/README.md

 Early attempt at learning basic game development.
 The goal is to learn and apply concepts such as the game loop, how to handle input and updating game objects.
 Simple 2D whack-a-mole with rectangles: upper rectangle (hammer) automatically moves from wall to wall.
 Lower rectangle (nail) is spawned at a random x position at the bottom of the screen.
 Hitting the nail increases hammer's horizontal speed, despawns the nail and spawns another one at a random spot.

++++This is a Visual Studio 2017 project.
+To run, double-click on learning/learning/learning.exe

 Controls:

 A: switch hammer direction to left